mbogusz178/SkyHigh/README.md

 - The `airport` table contains various airports identified by their IATA (International Air Transport Association) code, and are located in a certain city.
 - The `flight` table contains scheduled flights - their departing airport and date, arrival airport and date, ticket prices for adults and children, and the `plane` instance that will be used to carry the passengers.
 - The `seat_class` table defines several IATA-established fare classes: the economy class, the economy plus class, the business class and the first class.
 The classes are tied to seats by the `seat_class_ranges` table, which specifies the row ranges that define a section of the plane reserved for a specific fare class (eg. rows 1-10 contain first class seats, while rows 11-30 contain business class seats).
 The ranges, in a single plane, are assumed not to overlap each other, nor leave any empty rows with no business class assigned.

+The database is automatically populated with one plane, four seat classes, several airports and a set of flights on first startup should you choose to run the project with an IDE or use the Docker Compose config.

 ## Usage